brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/queryAnywhere/README.md

           .then(displayShipments)
 ```

-The first part of the display shipments builds a search document based on values in the input elements.
+The first part of the display shipments function builds a search document based on values in the input elements.
 For example if we are looking for a particular customer id the following code finds the input value and creates a search document.

 ```js
         var sCust = document.getElementById('s_customer_id');